LDIOPBSF/CSSampling/README.md

 (2) University of Tours, France, firstname.lastname@univ-tours.fr

+ICDM 2018 IEEE International Conference on Data Mining, The world’s premier research conference in data mining

 The CSSampling repository contains the materials concerning our paper : Sequential Pattern Sampling with Norm Constraints.
 There are essentially three folders and six python files.
 - Data : contains the synthetic datasets built with the IBM Generator.
 - Samples : contains some results of the output sampling with the synthetic datasets